Configure single sign-on (SSO) with Azure AD

 - Finish configuration in Zefort

-Sign in to Zefort with your administrator account, and browse to Account settings → Integrations.
+Sign in to Zefort with your administrator account, navigate to Account settings → Domains, and add your domains.
+Follow instructions to configure your DNS and verify the domains.

 Once the domain is verified, you will see a green indicator in the Domain name section, and you can move to the next step.